-- (1) The filing of documents in electronic format will be in accordance with this rule and the electronic filing procedures promulgated by the Clerk of Court. - (2) Participants in the CM/ECF System are responsible for ensuring that current filing procedures are followed.
+- (1) The filing of documents in electronic format will be in accordance with this ruleRule and theany additional electronic filing procedures promulgated by the Clerk of Court. - (2) Participants in the CM/ECF System are responsible for ensuring that current filing procedures are followed.